 #11 What is the world wide web?

-The world wide web ( which is the www pre-fix on a URL) is a collection of web pages, all housed on a network of computers.
+The world wide web (which is the www pre-fix on a URL) is a collection of millions of pages (web pages), all housed on a network of computers.

 #12 What is a domain?